Updated by Bobby

 As with most Gibson Les Pauls, you get two tone and volume knobs, one for each pickup, which makes a surprisingly helpful difference when switching between the two.
 This configuration effectively gives you kill-switch capability since you can cut the volume of one pickup all the way down, then use the pickup selector to switch back and forth.

-But with the pickups and Gibson’s historical reputation, you're still getting one of the strongest metal guitars available.
+With the pickups and Gibson’s historical reputation, we're getting one of the strongest metal guitars available.

 It's great guitar that Gibson has kept fairly affordable, which should catch the eye of budget guitar buyers who want to get the Gibson name tag but, didn’t think they could afford it.
 We like the simplicity and will take the tone and body design all day long.